 Employment in Financial Services

 Contributing Editor

 Louise Skinner at Morgan Lewis & Bockius

 03. What documents should be put in place when engaging employees within the financial services industry?
 Are any particular contractual documents required?

-Author: Ian Lim, Mark Jacobsen, Nicholas Ngo, Elizabeth Tan at TSMP Law Corporation

-Reference checks, declarations and other documentation to ensure that the employee is a fit and proper person should be requested.
+Singapore Author: Ian Lim, Mark Jacobsen, Nicholas Ngo, Elizabeth Tan at TSMP Law Corporation Reference checks, declarations and other documentation to ensure that the employee is a fit and proper person should be requested.
 In addition, notices to MAS or MAS' approval may be required for more senior roles (see question 2).
 There should also be an employment contract in place, addressing matters such as individual licences (where required) and continued compliance with all applicable MAS guidelines, notices, advisories and regulations.
 In drafting these contracts, FIs should take into account MAS' Guidelines and Advisories, including the Guidelines on Fit and Proper Criteria, Individual Accountability and Conduct, and (where relevant) Risk Management Practices - Board and Senior Management.
 Robust confidentiality obligations and other restrictive covenants are also commonplace.

-04. Do any categories of employee need to have special certification in order to undertake duties for financial services employers?
+Last updated on 16/04/2024 04.
+Do any categories of employee need to have special certification in order to undertake duties for financial services employers?
 If so, what are the requirements that apply?

-Author: Ian Lim, Mark Jacobsen, Nicholas Ngo, Elizabeth Tan at TSMP Law Corporation

-Representatives, senior management employees and other office holders may require MAS' approval prior to an appointment or assuming an office (see question 2).
+Author: Ian Lim, Mark Jacobsen, Nicholas Ngo, Elizabeth Tan at TSMP Law Corporation Representatives, senior management employees and other office holders may require MAS' approval prior to an appointment or assuming an office (see question 2).
 In particular, MAS must be notified of the appointment of representatives providing financial advisory services under the Financial Advisers Act 2001 or carrying out regulated activities under the Securities and Futures Act 2001 (dealing in capital markets products, advising on corporate finance, fund and REIT management, product financing, providing credit ratings or custodial services).
 With some exceptions, they must be at least 21 years old, satisfy minimum academic qualification requirements, and complete prescribed modules of the Capital Markets and Financial Advisory Services examinations.

-05. Do any categories of employee have enhanced responsibilities under the applicable regulatory regime?
+Last updated on 16/04/2024 05.
+Do any categories of employee have enhanced responsibilities under the applicable regulatory regime?

-Author: Ian Lim, Mark Jacobsen, Nicholas Ngo, Elizabeth Tan at TSMP Law Corporation

-Employees who are managers and executives or above generally have enhanced responsibilities, particularly regarding corporate governance.
+Singapore Author: Ian Lim, Mark Jacobsen, Nicholas Ngo, Elizabeth Tan at TSMP Law Corporation Employees who are managers and executives or above generally have enhanced responsibilities, particularly regarding corporate governance.
 MAS' Guidelines on Individual Accountability and Conduct provide that senior managers (ie, those principally responsible for day-to-day management) should be clearly identified, fit and proper for their roles, and responsible for the actions of employees and the conduct of the business under their purview.
 As for material risk personnel (ie, individuals who have the authority to make decisions or conduct activities that can significantly impact the FI's safety and soundness, or cause harm to a significant segment of the FI's customers or other stakeholders), they should be fit and proper for their roles, and subject to effective risk governance, appropriate incentive structures, and standards of conduct.
 Subsidiary legislation or other MAS guidelines specific to the FI's sector also contain corporate governance regulations, prescribing responsibilities to the board of directors, nominating committees, or senior management.
 MAS' Guidelines on Risk Management Practices - Board and Senior Management further states that an FI's board and senior management are responsible for governing risk within an institution.
 This includes setting up appropriate risk management systems, stress-testing programmes and business contingency plans.
+Last updated on 16/04/2024 07.
+Are there any specific rules relating to compensation payable to financial services employees in your jurisdiction, including, for example, limits on variable compensation, or provisions for deferral, malus and/or clawback of monies paid to employees?